-Article 39 (1) It is permissible for a person to reprint, in another newspaper or magazine, editorial commentary (excluding that of an academic nature) on political, economic, or social current affairs that has been printed and published in a newspaper or magazine; or to broadcast or cablecast such commentary, or to receive the broadcast transmission of such commentary and simultaneously transmit it via automatic public transmission (this includes the automatic public transmission of a broadcast that is made available for transmission by the data for it being input to an automatic public transmission server that is connected with a public telecommunications network) with the objective of allowing an exclusive audience within the service area that the broadcast is intended for to receive it; provided, however, that this does not apply if it is expressly indicated that such use is prohibited.
+Article 39 (1) It is permissible for a person to reprint, in another newspaper or magazine, editorial commentary (excluding that of an academic nature) on current political, economic, or social topics that has been printed and published in a newspaper or magazine, to broadcast or cablecast such commentary, or to receive a broadcast transmission of such commentary and simultaneously transmit it via automatic public transmission (this includes the automatic public transmission of a broadcast that is made available for transmission by the data for it being input to an automatic public transmission server that is connected with a public telecommunications network) with the objective of allowing an exclusive audience within the service area that the broadcast is intended for to receive it; provided, however that this does not apply if it is expressly indicated that such use is prohibited.

-(2) It is permissible to publicly communicate commentary that is broadcast, cablecast, or transmitted via automatic public transmission, pursuant to the provisions of the preceding paragraph, through a receiver.
+(2) It is permissible to publicly communicate commentary that is broadcast, cablecast, or transmitted via automatic public transmission pursuant to the provisions of the preceding paragraph, through a receiver.

-(Exploitation of Political Speeches)
+(Exploitation of political speeches, etc.)

-- Article 40 (1) It is permissible to exploit a political speech or statement delivered in public or a public statement given in the course of judicial proceedings (including one given in the course of a hearing by an administrative agency or other proceedings equivalent to a trial; the same applies in Article 42, paragraph (1)), in any way, except for by making a compilation of speeches or statements by the same author. - (2) If it is found to be justified for the purpose of news reporting, it is permissible for a person to print a speech or statement that has been delivered in public by a national or local government agency, incorporated administrative agency, or local incorporated administrative agency, other than one under the provisions of the preceding paragraph, in a newspaper or magazine; or to broadcast or cablecast such a speech or statement, or to receive the broadcast transmission of such a speech or statement and simultaneously transmit it via automatic public transmission (this includes the automatic public transmission of a broadcast that is made available for transmission by the data for it being input to an automatic public transmission server that is connected with a public telecommunications network) with the objective of allowing an exclusive audience within the service area that the broadcast is intended for to receive it. - (3) It is permissible to publicly communicate a speech or statement that is broadcast, cablecast, or transmitted via automatic public transmission pursuant to the provisions of the preceding paragraph, through a receiver.
+- Article 40 (1) It is permissible to exploit a political speech or statement delivered in public or a public statement given in the course of judicial proceedings (including one given in the course of a hearing by an administrative agency or other proceedings equivalent to a trial; the same applies in Article 42, paragraph (1)), in any way, except for by making a compilation of speeches or statements by the same author. - (2) If it is found to be justified from the perspective of an aim to report the news, it is permissible for a person to print in a newspaper or magazine or to broadcast or cablecast a speech or statement other than one under the provisions of the preceding paragraph, that is delivered in public by a national or local government agency, incorporated administrative agency, or local incorporated administrative agency, or to receive a broadcast transmission of such a speech or statement and simultaneously transmit it via automatic public transmission (this includes the automatic public transmission of a broadcast that is made available for transmission by the data for it being input to an automatic public transmission server that is connected with a public telecommunications network) with the objective of allowing an exclusive audience within the service area that the broadcast is intended for to receive it. - (3) It is permissible to publicly communicate a speech or statement that is broadcast, cablecast, or transmitted via automatic public transmission pursuant to the provisions of the preceding paragraph, through a receiver.

-(Reporting of Current Events)
+(Reporting of current events)

-Article 41 If current events are reported in the news by means of photography, cinematography, broadcasting, or other means, it is permissible to reproduce a work that comprises the event or is seen or heard in the course of the event, and to exploit it in line with the reporting of that event, within a scope that is justified for the purpose of news reporting.
+Article 41 To the extent that it is justified from the perspective of the aim to report the news, if current events are reported in the news by means of photography, cinematography, broadcasting, or other means, it is permissible to reproduce and exploit, in line with the reporting of that event, a work that comprises the event or a work seen or heard in the course of the event.

-(Reproduction for Judicial Proceedings)
+(Reproduction for judicial proceedings, etc.)